World In Paris

 Versailles Gardens Map and Top Sights

-In the Petit Parc, you will also find many grooves.
-Grooves are delimited spaces (sometimes secluded spaces) designed as open-air saloons for court entertainments.
-These grooves are adorned with fountains, vases, and statues, and they introduced an element of surprise or fantasy within the Gardens of Versailles.
+In the Petit Parc, you will also find many Grooves.
+Grooves are delimited spaces (sometimes secluded spaces) designed as open-air saloons for court entertainment.
+These Grooves are adorned with fountains, vases, and statues, and they introduced an element of surprise or fantasy within the Gardens of Versailles.

 Today, the Gardens of Versailles provide the perfect location for a stroll out of the capital.
 However, it takes quite a while to see the Versailles Gardens in detail, so it may be a good idea to have a plan of what areas you wish to visit.

 These are, in our opinion, the top sights in the Gardens of Versailles, all marked on the Versailles Map here below.
-For the description of the fountains marked on this Gardens of Versailles map, check out our Versailles Fountains post.
+For the description of the fountains marked on this map of Versailles Gardens, check out our post on the Fountains of Versailles.

 Versailles Gardens Map made with Google My Maps